Thank you to everyone who joined us for this event!

 Speakers Antonious Petro, Executive Director of Regeneration Canada, and Joel Williams, soil health educator, will discuss regenerative agriculture and the impacts of water cycles and water management on the health of the soil.

 The day will conclude with a family-style, field-to-fork meal featuring beef from Peony Farms prepared by chef Marrianne Park of “eat”.
-The price of the ticket includes the meal.

 About the hosts